 Nutbourne Residents' Association

-Our 2024 Annual General Meeting will take place at the earlier time of 6pm on Sunday 28 January 2024 at the Rising Sun.
-The Agenda is now available.
-Download or view the 2024 AGM Agenda.
-The Minutes of the last meeting, which was held on Sunday 12 November 2023, are also available.
+Our next meeting will take place at 7pm on Sunday 27 October 2024 at the Rising Sun.
+The Agenda will be available to download a week or two in advance.
+The Minutes of the last meeting, which was held on Sunday 21 July 2024, are available to download or review on screen.
 Download or view the minutes of the last meeting.

 Stories from the Archive